nuxeo/generator-nuxeo-meta/README.md

 }
 ```

-### parameters
+### Parameters
-The `params` field is defining which parameter are prompted to the user.
-Prompting is handled by [Inquirer.js](https://github.com/SBoudrias/Inquirer.js), you can read their documentation to have a fully explanation of each types.
+The `params` field defines which parameters are prompted to the user.
+Prompting is handled by [Inquirer.js](https://github.com/SBoudrias/Inquirer.js), you can read their documentation to have a full explanation of each type.

 To sum up: